sjpsean/sjpsean.github.io/_posts/2022-01-07-big-o-space-complexity.md

 ## O(1)

-The function doesn’t add more spaces.
+The function doesn’t add more space.

 For example,